padpadpadpad/nls.multstart/cran-comments.md

 This is a minor resubmission.
 In this version we have:

-- improved the error message when the number of parameters is not matching
+- change error messages to use cli and rlang
+- allow support for latin hypercube sampling for generating start values
+- updated README
+- update NEWS.md

 ## Test environments

-- local OS X install, R 4.3.1
+- local OS X (Sonoma 14.5) install, R 4.4.1
 - win-builder (using devtools::check_win_devel())
-- GitHub Actions using r-lib ("check-standard")
+- GitHub Actions using R-CMD-check ("check-standard")

 ## R CMD check results